SouravDas25/distributed-cache/README.md

 # distributed-cache
-Impletementatino of a Distributed Cache using K8s &amp; Docker
+Implementation of a Distributed Cache using K8s &amp; Docker